Class Descriptions Below

 VINYASA / "HOT YOGA"

 Our Hot Yoga class is taught in the Vinyasa style.
 Vinyasa means “flow.”
-This class takes practitioners from pose to pose through breath and movement coordination with core emphasis.
-The pace can move up to one pose per breath, so beginner students who try this class are encouraged to pause, slow down, and take breaks in child's pose when the tempo moves beyond comfort level.
-Yoga is not about powering through and keeping up.
+This class takes practitioners from pose to pose with breath and movement coordination emphasizing core strength.
+Vinyasa is more intermediate style of practice, thus newer students who try this class are encouraged to pause, slow down, and take breaks in child's pose when the tempo moves beyond comfort level.
+Yoga is *not* about powering through and keeping up.
 We learn to listen to the body as an art.
-This class caters to students who wish to integrate intensity from fitness routines with yoga culture and postures.
+This class caters to students who wish to integrate fitness with yoga culture and postures.
 Our Vinyasa class combines hip/shoulder/heart openers with balancing postures and inversions.
 The A/C stays OFF so the muscles stay warm.
-Hot Yoga allows the practitioner to detoxify through sweat and increased heart rate.
+This type of organic Hot Yoga allows the practitioner to detoxify through sweat and increased heart rate.
 Students who cultivate the inner fire burn physical, mental, and emotional impurities using their own heat.

 HATHA + INVERSIONS